ektotv/playlist/.changeset/honest-bats-live.md

 '@iptv/playlist': patch
 ---

+- Update dev dependencies
+- Add better comments to the types for intellisense
-Internal changes for documentation generation and adding prettier to project
+- Internal changes for documentation generation and adding prettier to project